 Izidor Cankar, PhD (art historian, a decade older cousin of Ivan Cankar), actor Anton Verovšek and Ivan Cankar paying visit to the writer Fran Saleški Finžgar (sitting in the photo) in Sora near Medvode on 11 July, 1911

-Source: Iconotheque SLOGI – Theatre Museum
+Source: Iconotheque SLOGI – Theater Museum

 From our Collections – December 2018 Poster: